coloursofnoise/Resources/How-do-I-set-up-my-map's-metadata?.md

 After defining that, you can drop your custom textures in `Mods/yourmod/Graphics/Atlases/Mountain/yourname/campaignname`.

 You can find the vanilla mountain textures in the graphics dump, in `Graphics/Atlases/Mountain`. `buildings`, `mountain` and `skybox` have 3 textures, depending on the mountain `State` (0 is night, 1 is Dawn, 2 is day; see the [Map Position On The Mountain](#map-position-on-the-mountain) section).

+If you added extra models, you should add their textures in this directory: for example, `extra1_2.png` will be the texture applied to `extra1.obj` when the mountain is in state 2 (day).

 ### Custom colors